immunefi-team/Bounty_Boosts/Alchemix/31234 - [SC - Medium] Alchemix  BlockSlope variable in checkpoint rou....md

 # Alchemix : BlockSlope variable in checkpoint() routine is rounded down to zero

-Submitted on Wed May 15 2024 09:56:44 GMT-0400 (Atlantic Standard Time) by @Norah for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 15th 2024 at 15:56:44 UTC by @Norah for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31234